 4. A Compression Garment can help to reduce postoperative skin sagging.

 Compression garments hold the skin to underlying tissues tightly and accelerate the body’s healing process.
-Especially after liposuction, where excess fat is removed, leaving excess skin behind.
+Especially after liposuction, during this procedure the surgeon removes excess fat, leaving excess skin behind.
 Compression garments help provide the skin with support, holding your skin in place—thereby reducing postoperative sagging.

 5. A Compression Garment can help reduce infection.

 It provides a mechanical barrier to your skin, protecting you from infections.
 By promoting circulation it encourages cells to fight against infectious pathogens; thus reducing your chances of infection.